raghavtalwar/Red-Team-Operations/12 - Command and Control (TA0011)/Empire C2.md

 	+ `sudo su
 	+ `cd /opt/Empire/setup/
 	+ `./cert.sh
-5. Submit and now on the Listeners dashboard, click the three vertical dots icon under actions to bring up the actions menu.
-Click Copy.

-*Red Team Tip: Always set a Kill Date to ensure an agent doesn't live forever if it can not make contact with the C2 server.
+5. Submit and now we have a listener listening!
 ### Create a stager payload
 ```markdown

 ```
+*Red Team Tip: Always set a Kill Date to ensure an agent doesn't live forever if it can not make contact with the C2 server.

 ### Execute the stager to create an Agent on your Slingshot Linux VM